Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 |---|---|---|---|

-| Karachi / Lahore humid summer | Shine, sweat and clogged-feeling skin. | Gel or lightweight SPF. | Aloe Gel SPF 50 |
+| Karachi / Lahore humid summer | Shine, sweat and clogged-feeling skin. | Gel or lightweight SPF — no white cast. | Aloe Gel SPF 50 |

-| Islamabad / Quetta dry weather | Tightness and dehydration. | Moisturizing sunscreen. | Glow Boost SPF 65 |
+| Islamabad / Quetta dry weather | Tightness and dehydration. | Moisturizing sunscreen — no white cast. | Glow Boost SPF 65 |

-| Sensitive skin in any city | Redness, stinging or reaction risk. | Mineral sunscreen. | Mineral SPF 70 |
+| Sensitive skin in any city | Redness, stinging or reaction risk. | Mineral-first sunscreen — blend well. | Mineral SPF 70 |

-| Office / university routine | No white cast and quick finish. | Tinted SPF or gel sunscreen. | BB Cream SPF 65 or Aloe Gel SPF 50 |
+| Office / university routine | No white cast and quick finish. | Tinted SPF or gel sunscreen — no white cast. | Tinted SPF 65 or Aloe Gel SPF 50 |

 How Much Sunscreen Should You Apply?